Telenav/open-source-spec/routing_basic/doc/crp.md

   Apply dynamic information with cost models, each round of traffic update, seconds

   This step should be fast, live traffic could be used only after this step is ready.
-  Partition data with minimum cut is crucial to this step, and in practise, move efforts into step1 could also help to speed up.
+  Partition data with minimum cut is crucial to this step, and in practice, move efforts into step1 could also help to speed up.

+Pre-allocating metrics table during pre-processing is one of the most important optimization.
+During customization only recalculate cost based on traffic and update value.

 ### Step3 Real time query